fossasia/open-event-droidgen/README.md

 <br>

-##App Generator
+## 2. App Generator

 The App Generator is a simple One Pager HTML webpage that allows the user to input details related to the App that he/she wants to be generated.<br>
 These details include:

 1. App's Name
 2. API Link from where the json files needed for the App will be fetched
-3. E-Mail address where the generated app will be sent.
+3. E-Mail address where the generated app will be sent to

 The Generator needs to be hosted on a server backed up by PHP script which in turn executes python and Bash scripts which start the app's build process.
 After the app is generated, it is emailed to the user using [Mutt](http://www.mutt.org/) and [MSMTP](http://msmtp.sourceforge.net/).